 The Environmental Science course is designed to continue the student investigations integrate the study of many components of our environment, including the human impact on our planet.
 These outcomes focus on scientific inquiry, the physical world, the living environment, resource conservation, humans' impact on the environment, and legal and civic responsibility.
 Instruction will focus on student data collection and analysis through laboratory experiences and field work including meaningful watershed educational experiences.
-Students enrolled in this course may not take Biology II Ecology as a science credit in the future.

-BIOLOGY I
+BIOLOGY I Course: 3200Y